Spaf's Students, Past and Present

 Pascal Meunier

 Pascal came to Purdue with a Ph.D. in biological sciences.
 He completed his M.S. under my direction, and worked as a research scientist with CERIAS for nearly a decade.
-He was a member of the technical staff for Information Technology at Purdue (ITaP) until recently, and now doing consulting work.
+He was a member of the technical staff for Information Technology at Purdue (ITaP) until recently, and an independent consultant.

 Michael McFail

-Mike completed his MS work and is now on the technical staff at MITRE Corporation.
+Mike completed his MS work and was on the technical staff at MITRE Corporation.
 He worked on botnet research while at Purdue.

 Stephanie Miller Bansal